simonborer/a11y/index.md

 ## Especially new poets, musicians, and writers.

-### Publishing deadlines.
+Publishing deadlines.
 Festival applications.
 Venue contacts.
 That sort of thing.

+It's focused on Toronto, because that's where I am.
+But if you know of something that should be listed here, by all means, [drop me a line](mailto:simon.borer@gmail.com).

+And please, for the love of Pete, don't take anything here as gospel.
+I'm trying my best to stay on top of things, but please *please* don't miss a deadline because you took my word for it.